Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: Results

 Moving to deeper surveys dramatically relaxes the FOV requirement.
-At $M_\mathrm{h,min} = 10^{10.5}$ M$_\odot$ (center panel), even the 10 deg$^2$ field achieves PV around 0.2 when combined with $\sigma_z = 0.001$, representing good constraints.
+At $M_\mathrm{h,min} = 10^{10.5}$ M$_\odot$ (center panel), even the 10 deg$^2$ field achieves a PV of around 0.2 when combined with $\sigma_z = 0.001$, representing good constraints.
 At the most optimistic depth of $M_\mathrm{h,min} = 10^{10}$ M$_\odot$ (left panel), all field sizes yield excellent constraints (PV $\lesssim 0.2$) provided redshift precision remains high.
 This trend reflects the rapid increase in galaxy number density toward lower mass thresholds, which enhances the statistical precision of the cross-power measurement through increased mode sampling.
 Deep surveys thus offer a path to high-quality science with more modest survey areas, though achieving such depths remains observationally challenging.

 Intermediate redshift precision shows more modest gains.
-The central column of each panel shows that $\sigma_z = 0.01$ configurations reduce the prior volume by approximately 50\% for wide, deep surveys, though this falls short of the improvement (90\% reduction) achievable with spectroscopic precision ($\sigma_z = 0.001$).
-This finding suggests that survey strategies should prioritize redshift precision over area or depth when trade-offs are necessary.
+The central column of each panel shows that $\sigma_z = 0.01$ configurations provide intermediate constraints, though these are substantially degraded compared to spectroscopic precision ($\sigma_z = 0.001$).
+We caution, however, that these intermediate configurations carry the largest epistemic uncertainty from network training stochasticity (see Appendix~\ref{app: stochasticity}), and their PV values should be interpreted qualitatively rather than as precise quantitative measurements.
+The overall finding is nonetheless clear: survey strategies should prioritize redshift precision over area or depth when trade-offs are necessary.
 Investing in high-resolution spectroscopy ($\sigma_z \sim 0.001$) is essential for extracting meaningful constraints from cross-power measurements.
 Once sufficient galaxy number density is achieved, further improvements from expanding survey area or lowering mass thresholds provide diminishing returns compared to maintaining redshift accuracy.